raufer/graphify/README.md

-Different documents coming from different sources might have different metadata requirements; In order to not have to make any assumptions in `grafiphy` or introduce a awkward API to describe metadata, we suggest that this is done as an intermediary step:
+Different documents coming from different sources might have different metadata requirements; In order to not have to make any assumptions in `grafiphy` or introduce a awkward API to describe metadata, we suggest that this is done as an intermediary step, e.g.:

 ```python